fchouteau/isae-practical-gcp/teacher/docs/2_docker.md

 - Containerisation is the step beyond virtualization
 - Containers are used to package software in a standardized way
 - Docker Images share underlying OS & can share dependencies
+- Unlike VM, you don't pre-allocate resources with containers (due to kernel sharing)
-- Images are Classes, Containers are Objects
+- Images are 'Classes', Containers are 'Objects'
-- Docker hubs enable collaboration
+- Docker Hubs enable collaboration

 <!--v-->